logan-mann/OOAD-FinalProject/README.md

 Instructions to Build and Run:

 We currently have a database and backend service deployed on AWS.
-To run the client against the live backend service in the cloud, simply clone the project, navigate to the finalprojectclient directory, and run ```./run_frontent_awsbackend.sh```.
+To run the client against the live backend service in the cloud, simply clone the project, and run ```java -jar finalprojectclient-1.0.jar``` to execute the jar file found at the root project directory.
+Or if you have Maven installed and you'd like to build the project yourself, navigate to the finalprojectclient directory, and run ```./run_frontend_awsbackend.sh```.
 This shell script will set the appropriate environment variables to connect to the backend on AWS, build and run the client.

 Alternatively if you'd like to run a full-stack local deployment, we have provided a docker-compose file to create a local postgres instance, a run_backend.sh script to deploy a local backend instance against the local postgres database, and a run_frontend_localbackend.sh script to run a client against a local backend.